 Reconciliation/First Holy Communion

 Reconciliation and Eucharist usually take place when the students are in the second grade.
 Here at St. Therese the preparation is as much as possible, a family event.
 Parental involvement includes participation in meetings, completing the assigned projects and material with their child and bringing the children to the student sessions.
 They are also asked to make sure that they and the students attend Mass each weekend and take some time to discuss with their child/children the children's bulletin, the readings or other mass-related matters.
-If you have questions, contact our Director of Religious Education, Nancy Heineke, at 216-581-2852 or email to [email protected].
+If you have questions, contact Joanna M. Parsons at 216.581.2852 or [email protected]

 The sacrament of Confirmation usually takes place when the young people are in the eighth grade.
 A candidate for the sacrament must have completed the first two of the sacraments of initiation and have attended at least one full year of religious instruction prior to applying for Confirmation.
 As with the other sacraments, there is a certain amount of family participation.

 The students themselves are asked to complete both academic requirements and service related involvement.
 They will be asked to attend classes and workshops and to participate in the Holy Sacrifice of the Mass each week.
 If there are any adults in the parish who, for whatever reason, have not had the opportunity to receive the sacrament of Confirmation.
 There are separate classes for adults.
 To be a sponsor for Confirmation, one must be a registered member of a parish, have completed the sacraments of initiation and be a participating member of the Church.
 They must also have the willingness to "walk with" the person to be confirmed during the time of preparation.